atg-abhijay/Shopify-2019-challenge/README.md

 python marketplace.py
 ```

-To run the tests, run the following command from the *tests* directory:
+To see how to run the tests, run the following command from the *tests* directory:
 ```python
 python run_tests.py -h
 ```

-Some examples of how the test can be run are:
+Some examples of how the tests can be run from the *tests* directory are:
 ```
 python run_tests.py --spec all python run_tests.py --spec product